 The robot requires only minimum maintenance during operation.
 It has been designed to make it as easy to service as possible:

 - Maintenance-free AC motors are used.

 - Oil is used for the gearboxes.

-- The cabling is routed for longevity, and in the unlikely event of a failure.
+- The cabling is routed for longevity, and in the unlikely event of a failure, its modular design makes it easy to change.

 Maintenance